Hybrid weakly over-penalised symmetric interior penalty method on anisotropic meshes: Introduction

-Meanwhile, anisotropic meshes are effective for problems in which the solution has anisotropic behaviour in some direction of the domain.
-Anisotropic meshes can be divided into two types: meshes whose partitions do not satisfy the shape-regularity condition, and meshes that include elements with large aspect ratios.
-In several studies, isotropic mesh partitions that satisfy the shape-regularity condition are used for analysis, i.e. triangles or tetrahedra cannot be overly flat in a shape-regular family of triangulations.
+Anisotropic meshes are effective for problems in which the solution exhibits anisotropic behaviour in some directions of the domain.
+Anisotropic meshes can be divided into two types: those that include elements with large aspect ratios and those that do not satisfy the shape-regularity condition but satisfy the semi-regular condition ({Assumption} \ref{neogeo=assume}); and those that include elements with large aspect ratios and whose partitions satisfy the shape-regularity condition.
+The former includes graded meshes, whereas the latter includes Shishkin meshes.
+In several studies, isotropic mesh partitions that satisfy the shape-regularity condition are used for analysis, that is, triangles or tetrahedra cannot be overly flat in a shape-regular family of triangulations.
 In studies on anisotropic finite element methods, it is crucial to deduce anisotropic interpolation error estimates and sharper error estimates than those in standard analysis.
-In \cite{Ish24b}, we studied anisotropic error analysis for the Stokes using the WOPSIP method.
+In \cite{Ish24}, we studied anisotropic error analysis for the Stokes using the WOPSIP method.